scipy-conference/scipy_proceedings/papers/yaksh/yaksh.rst

 standardtestcase, stdiobasedtestcase, hooktestcase are the test case type which are mapped to corresponding evaluator class.
 Here yaksh is the directory, python_assertion_evaluator is the file and PythonAssertionEvaluator is the class which contains evaluation related code.

-Separate evaluator files need to be created for all the test case types except hook test case.
+Separate evaluator files needs to be created for all the test case types except hook test case.

 An evaluator class should have four methods __init__, teardown, compile_code and check_code.